 According to your passenger rights, passengers are entitled to compensation in the following circumstances:

-- If your TUI flight arrived at your final destination more than 3 hours late, you can claim compensation for a delayed flight.
+- Your TUI flight arrived at your final destination more than 3 hours late.

-- If your TUI flight was cancelled and you were informed of the disruption less than 14 days before the scheduled flight date.
+- Your TUI flight was cancelled and you were informed of the disruption less than 14 days before the scheduled flight date.

 - You were involuntarily denied boarding to a TUI flight service (e.g. due to overbooking).